open-component-model/ocm-controller/docs/api/v1alpha1/ocm.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Verified is a boolean indiciating whether all of the specified signatures have been verified and are valid.</p>
+<p>Verified is a boolean indicating whether all of the specified signatures have been verified and are valid.</p>
 </td>
 </tr>
 </tbody>